 Ms. Grover has been a member of Credit Unions for over 40 years and is the past CEO of the Kelowna Chamber of Commerce.
 She brings a blend of senior level business management skills, extensive regional community networks and an advanced knowledge of governance Boards.
 Ms. Grover distinguished herself throughout an award-winning marketing and economic development career.
 Her post secondary education crosses business, economic development and public relations fields.
 Since being elected to the Interior Savings Board in 2016 Ms. Grover earned a Canadian Credit Union Director certificate (Honors) and a Credit Union Community Investment Certificate.
-Currently she acts as Entrepreneur in Residence at the Salmon Arm Innovation Centre, supporting women led businesses.
+She is the past Entrepreneur in Residence at the Salmon Arm Innovation Centre which supports women led businesses and is currently operating her own successful jewelry design business.